oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 that is not their primary purposes.
 Some examples are Unified Modeling Language [[UML](#uml)], and Integration DEFinition for information modeling [[IDEF1X](#idef1x)].

+The current version of RDF has two major limitations related to its potential use for information modeling: its lexical space is limited to "a set of strings" and cannot support binary variables or data formats, and its datatypes are limited to primitive "values such as strings, numbers and dates".
+A future version of RDF could in principle be extended to support full information modeling datatypes, but there is no roadmap indicating plans to do so.

 ## 1.2 Terminology